RaspberryPiFoundation/weather-station/README.md

   ```

   Press `Ctrl - O` then `Enter` to save and `Ctrl - X` to quit nano.

+1. Ensure that a CR/BR1225 3 volt coin cell battery has been inserted into the cage.
+Positive `+` side facing up.
-1. Reboot for these changes to take effect.
+1. Reboot for the changes to take effect.

   `sudo reboot`

-1. Ensure that a CR/BR1225 3 volt coin cell battery has been inserted.
-Positive `+` side facing up.
 1. Check that the Real Time Clock appears in `/dev`

   `ls /dev/rtc*`